Dissolution of Civil Unions or Domestic Partnerships and Same-sex Divorce

 Dissolution of a Civil Union or Domestic Partnership

-New Jersey began recognizing registered domestic partnerships with limited rights in 2004.
-The New Jersey civil union law, effective since February of 2007, grants couples of the same sex the right to enter into legally recognized relationships conferring the same basic rights granted to married heterosexual couples.
-New Jersey law requires couples pursuing dissolution of a civil union or domestic partnership to follow the same process as in a divorce, including filing a complaint for dissolution and a case information statement, participating in case management conferences, and possibly engaging in discovery.
+New Jersey began recognizing registered domestic partnerships with limited rights in 2004 and civil unions in 2007.
+Couples ending a civil union or domestic partnership follow essentially the same process as a divorce, including filing a complaint for dissolution and a case information statement, participating in case management conferences, and possibly engaging in discovery.

-There are very few process differences between a divorce and dissolution of a civil union, although the exact issues will depend on the circumstances of each case.
-Dissolutions of domestic partnerships tend to involve fewer legal issues, but the procedure is still the same.
+There are very few differences between a divorce and dissolution of a civil union, although the exact issues will depend on the circumstances of each case.
+Terminating a domestic partnership tends to involve fewer legal issues, but the procedure is still the same.
 This required formality sometimes comes as a surprise to partners who believed that their domestic partnership was a relatively informal relationship.

 Grounds for Dissolution

-A partner filing a complaint for dissolution of a civil union or domestic partnership can use most of the same grounds available in divorce , including adultery, desertion, extreme cruelty, separation, and a few other rarely used grounds.
-The one exception is that while irreconcilable differences is an acceptable ground in a divorce, it is not one of the allowable ground for a dissolution of a civil union or domestic partnership.
-We expect that it will soon become available in dissolution as well, but we cannot predict exactly when that will happen.
+A partner filing a complaint for dissolution of a civil union or termination of a domestic partnership can use most of the same grounds available in divorce , including adultery, desertion, extreme cruelty, separation, and a few other rarely used grounds.
+The one exception is that while irreconcilable differences is an acceptable ground in a divorce, it is not one of the allowable grounds for terminating a civil union or domestic partnership.

 Property Division and Alimony